Am image showing a doorbell camera, a police car and a sign that reads “Notice: This area under video surveillance.”

 Environmental super PAC shows its cards

-Conservation Ohio, an environmental super political action committee, disclosed in January that it spent almost $40,000 on the 2025 elections in Cleveland.
+Conservation Ohio, an environmental super political action committee, disclosed in January to the Federal Election Commission that it spent almost $40,000 on the 2025 elections in Cleveland.

 The super PAC backed five candidates with digital ads and campaign mailers: Mayor Justin Bibb and City Council contenders Austin Davis, Nikki Hudson, Rebecca Maurer and Juanita Brent.